 Homestead, Exempt Property, the Family and Elective SharesA decedent's surviving spouse is entitled to a homestead allowance of $27,000.
 If there is no surviving spouse, each minor child and each dependent child of the decedent is entitled to a homestead allowance amounting to $27,000 divided by the number of minor and dependent children of the decedent.
 The homestead allowance is exempt from and has priority over all claims against the estate.
 The homestead allowance is in addition to a share passing to the surviving spouse or minor or dependent child by the will of the decedent, unless otherwise provided, by intestate succession, or by way of elective share.
 Sec.
 13.12.402.

-In addition to the homestead allowance, a surviving spouse is entitled $10,000 worth of household furniture, automobiles, furnishings, appliances, and personal effects.
-If there is no surviving spouse, the decedent's children are entitled to the same value.
+In addition to the homestead allowance, a surviving spouse is entitled up to $10,000 worth of household furniture, automobiles, furnishings, appliances, and personal effects.
+If there is no surviving spouse, the decedent's children are jointly entitled to the same value.
 If encumbered chattels are selected and the value in excess of security interests, plus that of other exempt property, is less than $10,000, or if there is not $10,000 worth of exempt property in the estate, the spouse or children are entitled to other assets of the estate, if any, to the extent necessary to make up the $10,000 value.
 Sec.
 13.12.403

 A surviving spouse and any minor children who were supported by the decedent are entitled to a reasonable allowance in money out of the estate for their maintenance during the period of administration.
 The allowance may not continue for longer than one year if the estate is inadequate to discharge allowed claims.
 The allowance may be paid as a lump sum or in periodic installments.
 It is payable to the surviving spouse, if living, for the use of the surviving spouse and minor and dependent children; otherwise it is payable to the children, or persons having their care and custody.
 If a minor child or dependent child is not living with the surviving spouse, the allowance may be made partially to the child or the child's guardian or other person having the child's care and custody, and partially to the spouse, as their needs may appear.
 The family allowance is exempt from and has priority over all claims except the homestead allowance.
 Sec.
 13.12.404(a).
 The family allowance is not chargeable against a benefit or share passing to the surviving spouse or children by the will of the decedent, unless otherwise provided, by intestate succession, or by way of elective share.
 Sec.
 13.12.404(b)